 From the beginning, we decided to call this project "Gender Portraits," and not "Transgender Portraits."
 Transgender people are a part of gender diversity, but they are neither the beginning or end of the gender spectrum.
 Intersex people, drag performers, and cisgender people who present outside of gender norms, are all examples of people with diverse bodies or presentations, but who may not be trans.
 It is our belief that we can not have a sophisticated conversation about gender without looking at all aspects of gender.
 This belief extends to all internationalities of trans and intersex communities.
 Because not all trans and intersex people's struggles and experiences are the same.
 The series is still growing and is not yet a complete picture, so if you feel that you do not see yourself represented in this work, please submit to be painted or contact us to begin a dialogue.
 We are always eager for new subjects and will be happy to share your story.

-If you have any questions about the Gender Portraits project that were not addressed, please contact me.
+If you have any questions about the Gender Portraits project that were not addressed, please contact us.